-Peter and Elizabeth left for America shortly after receiving their permit, probably in early July.
-They likely traveled by train to Bremen, their port of departure, which might take a few days.
-They sailed from Bremen on July 12, 185263, aboard the sailing ship Richard Anderson, and arrived at the Port of New York on August 11, 185263, after 50 days at sea, along with 202 other passengers.
+Peter and Elisabetha left for America June 18525, probably before their permit was officially recorded.
+They likely traveled by train to Bremen, their port of departure, which might take a couple days.
+They sailed from Bremen about June 23rd, aboard the sailing ship Richard Anderson63, and arrived at the Port of New York on August 11, 185263, after 50 days at sea, along with 202 other passengers.
 In 1852, there were no immigration facilities in New York, so passengers were deposited on the pier to fend for themselves.
 Arriving passengers would be accosted by a variety of vendors, offering food, lodging and transportation, some legitimate, others out to make a fast buck.

-From New York City, Peter and Elizabeth would have traveled by boat up the Hudson to Albany and by train across the State to Buffalo.
+From New York City, Peter and Elisabetha would have traveled by steam ship up the Hudson to Albany and by train across the State to Buffalo.
 Why and how they chose to settle in the Town of Concord, Erie County is unknown.
-However, it is likely they knew someone who had already settled there and had some prior information which influenced their choice.
+However, it is possible they knew someone who had already settled there and had some other information which influenced their choice.

 Johann Friedrich and Family:

 Johann Friedrich Faulring also had to apply to the Ducal Government for permission to emigrate.
 In his case, however, the process was complicated because Johann Friedrich was a tenant farmer (bestander).
-This meant he had obligations to the Duchy of Corburg from whom he rented land.
+This meant he had obligations to the Duchy of Coburg, from whom he rented land.
 Thus, in the Spring of 1853, he requested release from these obligations.
 The image at the left show the last section of a contract issued on April 4, 1853, by the Immediate-Commssion for Domain-Discharge (Immediat-Commission für Domainial-Ablösungen).
 Note Johann Friedrich's signature on the bottom.